benblazak/ergodox-firmware/references.md

   : a TeX graphics package
   This is really cool.
 And I wish i knew more about LaTeX (and all its variations) so that it would have been time effective for me to use it.
-If I ever need to do automatic diagram generation, I'm going to give it a more serious try.
+If I ever need to do automatic diagram generation, I'm going to give this a more serious try.

     * mentioned on the [circuit/block-diagram drawing]